TERMS AND CONDITIONS

 16.1.2 (g) We are not liable for any damage caused by your baggage.
 You shall be responsible for any damage caused by your baggage to other persons or property, including our property.

 16.1.2.(h) We are not liable for normal wear and tear of baggage including damage such as scratches, scuffs or dents to bags, damage to wheels, feet, extending handles, pockets, locks, zippers, pull straps or other exterior parts, or damage due to over-packing, manufacturer's defects and as a result of the bag's contents.
+If the item is not a suitcase it must be packed with a carrying handle and sufficient protection to prevent damage being caused to it and other items being carried.
 Additionally, the airline is not liable for any damage resulting from inspections by the authorities responsible for security screening.

 16.1.2 (j) We are not responsible for any illness, injury or disability, including death, attributable to your physical condition or for the aggravation of such condition.